 I'm extremely fussy about lighting.
 For starters, I don't like ceiling fixtures in living spaces (I'm fine with them in closets and such); I prefer most lighting near or below eye level.
 I insist on all lighting to be incandescent in color temperature.
 And I want total control over intensity: I like softer, dimmable general lighting, but intense task lighting for kitchen counters and other work spaces.
 Oh, and everything must be LED.

 I'm equally fussy about lighting fixtures; I'm very picky about their appearance.
 I gravitate toward Euro, or what I think of as "conservative modern," as opposed to over-the-top "über modern" styling, which often comes off as garish or silly faux futuristic—stylish for the sake of being stylish.
-Simple and clean is my way of thinking, and I've long held a preference for brushed nickel as a fixture finish.
+Simple and clean is my way of thinking; plus, I've long held a preference for brushed nickel as a fixture finish.

 Practically from the time I closed on the property, I started looking at lighting fixtures.
 Over the course of more than three years of searching, I rarely found things that were close to what I sought, although the success rate has been improving (either because more appealing products are emerging, or I'm becoming less fussy—who knows).
 At one point, when I was deep in the throes of frustration, it occurred to me that I might be able to cobble together my own custom fixtures with parts from different products, which is what I sometimes wound up doing.